 Main study objective

-This multicenter prospective observational study will evaluate the safety and efficacy of Avastin (bevacizumab) in routine clinical practice in patients with advanced/metastatic epithelial ovarian cancer, fallopian tube cancer or primary peritoneal cancer.
+This multicenter, prospective, interventional study will evaluate the safety and efficacy of Avastin (bevacizumab) when added to standard chemotherapy (carboplatin and paclitaxel) in routine clinical practice in patients with advanced/metastatic epithelial ovarian cancer, fallopian tube cancer or primary peritoneal cancer.

 Outcomes